Heavy rain continues in Japan as mudslides kill four and leave five missing

-Heavy rain continued to pelt vast areas of Japan on Monday as mudslides had killed at least four people and left five others missing, with the country’s weather agency urging the public to remain vigilant as the threat of more disasters remains.
+Heavy rain continued to pelt vast areas of Japan on Monday and mudslides had killed at least four people and left five others missing, with the country’s weather agency urging the public to remain vigilant as the threat of more disasters remains.

-The agency said even a small amount of rain could trigger disasters as the land may have already been saturated with rain from the past few days, warning of flooding and mudslides.
+The agency said even a small amount of rain could trigger disasters, as the land may have already been saturated with rain from the past few days, warning of flooding and mudslides.

 As of Monday morning, the country’s land ministry confirmed 62 cases of rain-triggered mudslides in 17 prefectures and 36 rivers that have overrun their banks in nine prefectures, damaging homes and disrupting transportation.